 A warm welcome to Dove Class - Year 3/4 .
-The class teacher is Miss Coughlin.
-Our teaching assistants are Mrs Lowe and Mrs Quinlivan.
+The class teacher is Miss Coughlin and the teaching assistant is Miss Anslow.

 Our classroom is a fun, happy and caring environment where we support and encourage one another to achieve our full potential.

-Here is an overview of our learning in Spring term:
+Here is an overview of our learning in Autumn term: